TPN-Team/OCR/readme.md

 ## How it work?

-Diff a hardsubbed video with video that is not hardsubbed to detect subtitle frames.
+Diff a hardsubbed video with video that is not hardsubbed to detect subtitles frames (Default: VapourSynth).
+Another way is using VideoSubFinder to extract subtitles frames.
 Extract these frames as images and OCR them using Google Lens.
 Integrate the resulting text into an SRT subtitle file.

-Also compatible with VideoSubFinder by using `no-filter` arg.

 ## Accuracy